awslabs/sagemaker-debugger/README.md

 Amazon SageMaker Debugger uses the construct of a `Hook` to save the values of requested tensors throughout the training process.
 You can then setup a `Rule` job which simultaneously monitors and validates these tensors to ensure that training is progressing as expected.

-A `Rule` checks for vanishing gradients, exploding tensor values, or poor weight initialization. `Rule`s are attached to Amazon CloudWatch events, so that when a rule is triggered it changes the state of the CloudWatch event.
+A `Rule` checks for vanishing gradients, exploding tensor values, or poor weight initialization.
+Rules are attached to Amazon CloudWatch events, so that when a rule is triggered it changes the state of the CloudWatch event.
 You can configure any action on the CloudWatch event, such as to stop the training job saving you time and money.

 Debugger can be used inside or outside of SageMaker.
 However the built-in rules that AWS provides are only available for SageMaker training.
 Scenarios of usage can be classified into the following three cases.